Paul Hendy: Film

 In 2016, Hendy wrote, directed and produced the short film, The Last Laugh.
 The film won Best UK Film and Best UK Short at the Manchester Film Festival as well as many other International film awards including Best Comedy Drama at Los Angeles Independent Film Festival and Best Supporting Actor at Sydney Independent Film Festival.

-In 2018, Hendy and his production company Evolution, optioned the film rights to Tim Whitnall’s Olivier award winning play, Morecambe.
-The adaptation entitled Bring Me Sunshine is due to begin principal photography in 2022.
+In 2018, Hendy and his production company Evolution, optioned the film rights to Tim Whitnall’s Olivier award-winning play, Morecambe.
+Hendy subsequently directed and produced a short film about Eric Morecambe entitled Mr Sunshine.